metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 ### Firewall Controller Manager

-- firewall-controller
-  - Allow OPTIONAL configuration source (metal-api with view HMAC), which is considered when no seed kubeconfig was passed in the userdata
-- firewall-controller-manager
+The firewall-controller should allow retrieving the main configuration of the firewall from the metal-api (with view HMAC) as an alternative to the kubeconfig based approach that is used in our Gardener setup.

-  - Update the firewall entity in the metal-api
+In this scenario, the firewall-controller-manager is responsible to update the firewall entity in the metal-api whenever the firewall rules change of the firewall resource.

-- metal-api
-  - Allow update of firewall rules in the machine allocation spec
-  - Add egress rules, rate limiting, etc to the firewall entity
+Of course the metail-api needs to update firewall rules in the machine allocation spec.
+Additionally ingress and egress rules need to be added to the firewall entity.

+The desired behavior will be configured in the `FirewallDeployment`.
+Specifically for the Gardener use case, the generation of the shoot kubeconfig for the firewall to be able to access the `Firewall` resource definition in the seed cluster will be hidden behind the `generateGardenerFirewallControllerSecret` flag.

 ```yaml
 kind: FirewallDeployment